komjaur/anywher/README.md

 `QuestManager`.

 ## Persistent saving
-The `SaveLoadSystem` serialises the current world, player inventory and quest progress into a JSON file under Unity's persistent data path.
-Use `SaveLoadSystem.Instance.SaveGame(GameManager.Instance)` and `SaveLoadSystem.Instance.LoadGame(GameManager.Instance)` to store or restore a session.
+The `SaveLoadSystem` serialises the current world, the player inventory, active quests and the player\'s latest position into a JSON file under Unity\'s persistent data path.
+Call `SaveLoadSystem.Instance.SaveGame(GameManager.Instance)` to write the file and `SaveLoadSystem.Instance.LoadGame(GameManager.Instance)` to restore a session.